soot-oss/SootUp/docs/getting-started.md

 This page walks you through the core data structures, as well as shows how to get started with FutureSoot.

 ## Core Data Structures
-Before you use Soot as a library, you need understand the following data structures at first:
+Before you get started with the FutureSoot library, it helps to learn about the following core data structures:

 - `Project`: defines the outlines of an analysis.
 Soot users should first create a `Project` instance.
 It is the starting point for all operations.
   You can define multiple instances of `Project` at the same time and there are no information shared between them.
 All caches are always at the project level.

 - `Language`: represents the programming language of the analyzed code.

+- `AnalysisInputLocation`: points to the target code to be analyzed.

+!!! info "Soot Equivalent"

-- `AnalysisInputLocation`: defines where to find the analyzed code.
-It is like the `cp` option in the old Soot, which specifies the classpath for Soot to find classes to be analyzed.
+    It corresponds to the `cp` option, which specifies the classpath for Soot to find classes to be analyzed.

 - `View`: presents the code/classes under analysis.

+!!! info "Soot Equivalent"

-It can been seen as a replacement of the `Scene` class, but it is not a singletion class.
+    It corresponds to the `Scene` class, but it is not a singletion.

 - `Scope`: defines the scope of the `View`.
 By default, the `View` is created with all code found on the `AnalysisInputLocation` specified for the `Project` instance.